anaellezan/SAX_reformatting/README.md

 ## Extras
 A couple of additional functionalities are also included:
-- Basic Quality Control (QC) of the result: check final LV long axis direction (on a slightly different mesh) and compare it to the theoretical one.
+- Basic Quality Control (QC) of the result: check final LV long axis direction (on a slightly different mesh) and compare it to the theoretical, expected, one.
 - 17-AHA LV wall parcellation computation (compute_17_aha_segments_LVwall.py).
 The division is done according to the ["official" definition](https://www.pmod.com/files/download/v34/doc/pcardp/3615.htm), notably, taking into account that "only slices containing myocardium in all 360° are included", i.e. part of the base is excluded.